plebla372/labs/README.md

 # Power BI Labs
 ## (https://aka.ms/powerbi_labs)

 This site is a map of learning content produced by and curated by the Power BI Customer Advisory Team (PBICAT) team in Microsoft Engineering.
 These materials are meant to be instructor-led, but you can work through the materials on a test system on your own if desired.
 Labs are shorter and Workshops are more comprehensive.
-You can view all materials directly in this interface, or you can [view the raw github site for this content here](https://github.com/Microsoft/sqlworkshops).
+You can view all materials directly in this interface, or you can [view the raw github site for this content here](https://github.com/plebla372/labs).

 *See the license information at the bottom of this README.md file*

 Find a problem?
 Spot a bug?
 [Post an issue here](https://github.com/Microsoft/sqlworkshops/issues) and we'll try and fix it.

-## SQL Server Data Platform
+## Power BI Data Modeling
 - [Lab: SQL Server 2019](https://github.com/microsoft/sqlworkshops/tree/master/sql2019lab)
 - [Workshop: SQL Server 2019 Big Data Clusters - Architecture](https://github.com/Microsoft/sqlworkshops/tree/master/sqlserver2019bigdataclusters)
 - [Workshop: Modernize your Database with SQL Server 2019](https://github.com/Microsoft/sqlworkshops/tree/master/ModernizeYourDatabases2019)